 Step 1: Firstly, Inform creditors that the person has died

 So, contact the creditors in writing and let them know that the person has died and you are now going through the legal process of dealing with the deceased person’s estate.

 If it is a joint debt, Creditors will ask another account holder to pay the debt, so contact a suitable debt advisor for further help in arranging monthly payment as per his/her affordability and a suitable debt plan must be chosen.

-Step 2: Insurance policy/ies can help in paying off debt
+Step 2: Insurance policy/ies can help to pay off debt

-Another way to manage debt of the deceased without burdening your finances is – Insurance.
+Another way to manage debts of someone who has died without burdening your finances is – Insurance.
 It is worth it to check if there is any insurance policy in the deceased name.
 Insurance policies are helpful in the event of unemployment, sickness and death events.

-For example, a life insurance to pay off the mortgage in case of death.
+For example, life insurance to pay off the mortgage in case of death.

-Alternatively, Mortgage protection policy to pay off the mortgage debt if you die.
+Alternatively, a mortgage protection policy to pay off the mortgage debt if you die.

 You should do this no matter if there is secured or unsecured debt, as it would surely keep the diseased financial burden off from leftover estate.

 You must contact the insurance company for lodging the claim.

 If there is no insurance policy